DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 At the end of the period, Lead Providers should submit their actual delivery.

-If Lead Providers do not subcontract but receive direct funding, they need to make a 'nil declaration'.
 To do this, Lead Providers will need to know:

 -   The names of their subcontractors